 Aside from the ideas mentioned before, beets make an excellent garnish or topping to many dishes!
 You can add them to sandwiches, garnish soups (even cooked ones), and more.
 Try adding them to your favorite dishes for an extra crunch and a nutritional boost.

-One thing to be aware of, though, is that, like asparagus, beets (cooked or uncooked) can change the color of your pee, know as beeturia.
+One thing to be aware of, though, is that, like asparagus, beets (cooked or uncooked) can change the color of your pee, known as beeturia.
 Don’t be alarmed if it has a pinkish color 24-72 hours after consuming a larger portion of beets or beetroot juice.
 [3]

 What If I Hate Raw Beets?